German police say 'several injured' in shooting at university in Heidelberg | DW | 24.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Police in the southern Germany city have said a large operation is underway at a university in Heidelberg.
-A shooter reportedly opened fire at a lecture hall, resulting in several injuries.
+A single shooter reportedly opened fire inside a lecture hall, resulting in several injuries.

-Police in the southern German city of Heidelberg on Monday said they were carrying out a large-scale operation near the city's university, adding several people were injured.
+Police in the southern German city of Heidelberg on Monday said they were carrying out a large-scale operation near the city's university after several people were injured in a shooting.

-Authorities said a shooting took place at a university lecture hall.
-The suspected shooter is reportedly dead.
-There was no immediate information on how many people had been injured, only that several injuries had taken place.
+Authorities have said a single shooter opened fire inside university lecture hall.
+Police have said the suspected shooter is dead.

+There was no immediate information on how many people had been injured, only that several people had been injured.

 This is a breaking news story and will be updated as details emerge...